ji-zai/personal-site/content/essays/seek-truth.md

 Be cautious about applying standard productivity measurement techniques to truth seeking.

-## Apply internal truth seeking to the external world
+## Applying truth seeking to the world

 Truth seeking works well with other techniques to help you improve decision making, managing stress.